FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Feeling comfortable in the veterinarians office will reduce the stress and anxiety of future appointments.

-Things such as what puppy shots he recommends and his opinion on diet and supplements etc. are a good place to start.
+Things such as what puppy shots are recommended, opinions on diet and supplements, what the clinic's approach to preventative and wellness care etc. are a good place to start.

 If you're interested in holistic, homeopathic or complimentary treatments it's important to find out how the veterinarian feels about that.